 “Our whole mission is to help people connect to government information, benefits and services anywhere, anytime and however they choose to get that information,” said Jessica Milcetich, Social Media Strategist for USA.gov.
 “Some of our most frequently asked questions come from people trying to find out what benefits they might qualify for, how to find student loan information and how to get visas to come to the United States for school or work.”

-In 2014, Milcetich and her team answered 1,297 questions via social media for USA.gov and its Spanish-language sister site, GobiernoUSA.gov.
+In 2014, Milcetich and her team answered 1,297 questions via social media for USA.gov and its Spanish-language sister site, USAGov en Español (formerly known as GobiernoUSA.gov).
 For 2015, they have currently answered 357 questions.
 Their main social media platforms are Facebook (USA.gov and GobiernoUSA.gov) and Twitter (@USAgov and @GobiernoUSA).

 The National Center for Complementary and Integrative Health